Productivity Tips For Bloggers

 How many times have you put blogging on the back burner just because you do not have enough time?

 Your blog is the gateway to your online art gallery.
-The content you write will be the way people find you online.
+The content you publish will be the way people discover you online.

 One benefit of being an artist is you can do what you want when you want.

 If you want to wake up early and go into the studio so you can enjoy the day when you are done, you can.

 If you would rather paint at night when everyone is sleeping, you can.